 Don’t forget the Omni-Channel experience

-Although use of mobile is increasing for travel related purchases, it’s just one channel that travellers use when researching and booking their trips.
+Although the use of mobile is increasing for travel-related purchases, it’s just one channel that travellers use when researching and booking their trips.
 Many travellers will start their journey on a mobile device, but then have multiple touch points throughout their entire journey.